-[path] ASReml basename[.as[c]]
+$[path] ASReml \ basename[.as[c]]$

-- path provides the path to the ASRemI program (usually called asrem1.exe in a PC environment).
-In a UNIX environment, ASRemI is usually run through a shell script called ASRem1. - if the ASReml program is in the search path then path is not required and the word ASReml will suffice; for example
+- path provides the path to the ASReml program (usually called asreml.exe in a PC environment).
+In a UNIX environment, ASReml is usually run through a shell script called ASReml. - if the ASReml program is in the search path then path is not required and the word ASReml will suffice; for example will run the NIN analysis (assuming it is in the current working folder),

+'''

 ASReml nin89.as

+'''

-- will run the NIN analysis (assuming it is in the current working folder), - if asreml.exe(ASReml) is not in the search path then path is required, for example, if asreml.exe is in the usual place then will run nin89.as,
+- if asreml.exe(ASReml) is not in the search path then path is required, for example, if asreml.exe is in the usual place then will run nin89.as,

+'''

 C:\Program Files\ASReml3\bin\Asreml nin89.as

+'''